 Samir was amazed by this magic as well as by the strange tools used to decorate the potteries.
 And, anyway, he had no doubts about the choice: he made use of all of them!

-The last step is the most important one, in order to have the best raku ceramics.
+The last step is the most important one, to have the best raku ceramics.
 The secret of this technique is in the art of stoving the pots indeed.
-Once a temperature of 930°C is reached, the pieces are removed from the stove and covered with sawdust.
+Once the temperature rises to 930°C, the pieces are removed from the stove and covered with sawdust.
 After a few minutes, they are dipped in cold water, washed up and … they are ready for your home’s shelves.

 While your masterpiece is stoving, you have more than 1 hour of free time.
 You can try to model a cucco, the Venetian typical ceramic whistle, or have a walk around the giant chessboard in Marostica’s square, 1.5 kilometres far away.